10up/jobber-wp/readme.txt

   * Choose between "Booking Form" or "Request Form".
 Each form type serves different purposes:
     * Booking Form: Allows customers to directly book services.
     * Request Form: Enables customers to submit service requests.

+== Development ==

+= Install Dependencies & Build =

+To build the assets, follow these steps:

+- Ensure you have the proper version of Node.js installed.
+- Run `npm install` to install the dependencies.
+- Run `npm run build` to build the asset files.

+You can find the source files in the `blocks` directory.

+We also rely on composer for autoloading.
+To set this up properly:

+- Ensure you have the latest version of Composer installed.
+- Run `composer install --no-dev -o`.

+== Frequently Asked Questions ==

+= Do I need to create a Jobber app? =

+To connect your Jobber account to your WordPress site, you only need to click the "Connect to Jobber" button within the Jobber settings and follow the prompts.
+Behind the scenes this will utilize an existing Jobber app to authenticate your account.

+= Does the plugin use any external services? =

+We connect to [Jobber](https://www.getjobber.com/) ([privacy policy](https://www.getjobber.com/privacy-policy/)) to get your forms.
+This connection is faciliated through a middleware service hosted by [10up](https://10up.com/) ([privacy policy](https://10up.com/privacy-policy/)) and located at https://jobber-prod.10upmanaged.io.
+Authentication is done via OAuth through this service and any Jobber API requests are also filtered through this service.

 == Changelog ==